 Thank you for your interest in Senate District 51 DFL.
 We’ve got lots of ways you can get involved and help build our progressive community.
-If you like something in what we list below, please send a note to Chair@DFL51.org telling us what it is (or what they are!) and what you’d like to do, and jump in!
+If you like something in what we list below, please send me a note telling me what it is (or what they are) and what you’d like to do, and jump in.

 _____ CENTRAL COMMITTEE MEETINGS

 First, just come to our monthly meetings and get to know us other volunteers and what we’re talking about.
-Our Central Committee meets the third Thursday of the month from 6:30pm until 8:00pm at Rasmussen College in Eagan, usually in room 201.
+Our Central Committee meets the third Thursday of the month from 6:00pm until 7:45pm at Rasmussen College in Eagan, usually in room 201.
 Many of us go to Granite City after the meeting to continue conversations and socialize.
-You just missed this month’s meeting, but I hope you will join us in April on the 20th.
+I hope you will join us on May 18th.

 _____ COMMUNICATION AND OUTREACH COMMITTEE MEETINGS

-Our Communications and Outreach Committee meets the first Monday of the month at Davanni’s at 1960 Cliff Lake Road, also beginning at 6:30pm.
-The next meeting is on April 3rd.
+Our Communications and Outreach Committee meets the first Monday of the month at Davanni’s at 1960 Cliff Lake Road beginning at 6:30pm.
+The next meeting is on June 5th.
 This group helps hash out the details of events we’re planning.
 It also discusses what more we need to be doing to better communicate and reach out to people in our area.

 Why the focus on events?
 With the talk of parties and fundraisers, you may be asking why we spend so much time with them.
 Two reasons.
 First, it’s our mission to build a community of activists that share progressive values and understand all the ways we can support candidates that will fight for these values.
 Second is to raise money, which we can use to further this, whether it’s to develop literature for use in door knocking or to donate directly to the candidates we endorse.